 10. I will "consult" with my co-parent rather than simply "inform" them regarding parenting decisions.

-11. I will not schedule activities or appointments on the other parent’s time without prior agreement, with the exception of regular therapy appointments or extra-curricular activities.
+11. I will not schedule activities or appointments on the other parent's time without prior agreement.
+Exceptions to this are regular therapy appointments or extra-curricular activities.